Wyoming Divorce Procedures

 • The divorcing couple does not have children

-In the given scenario, the following forms must be filed by the Plaintiff.
+In the given scenario, certain forms must be filed by the Plaintiff which are mentioned below:

 • DNCP 26 (A Decree of Divorce): This document is used for granting the divorce and comprises of the terms and conditions of the distribution of liabilities and assets of the marital estate